 The model articles of association contain a number of provisions that require the immediate removal of a director in the following circumstances:

-- A provision of the Companies Act 2006 or any other UK legislation prohibits a director from remaining in office.
+- a provision of the Companies Act 2006 or any other UK legislation prohibits a director from remaining in office

 Removal by ordinary resolution of members